gridbugs/electric-organ/extras/unix/README.md

-# Boat Journey
+# Placeholder

 ## Package Contents

-- boat-journey-graphical: Graphical version of the game, rendering with metal on macos and vulkan on linux
+- placeholder-graphical: Graphical version of the game, rendering with metal on macos and vulkan on linux
-- boat-journey-terminal: Terminal version of the game, rendering as text in an ansi terminal
+- placeholder-terminal: Terminal version of the game, rendering as text in an ansi terminal

 ## HIDPI